 Instructions

-- Bring salted water to a boil in a medium saucepan and cook the farfalle until al dente, about 8 minutes.
-Drain and transfer to a bowl, then spray with oil to prevent sticking.
+- Bring a medium pot of salted water to a boil and cook the farfalle until al dente, about 8 minutes.
+Drain, transfer to a bowl, and spray lightly with oil so the pasta doesn't stick.

-- Bring 2 cups of water or broth and salt to a boil in a separate small pot.
-Stir in the kasha (buckwheat), cover the pot, and reduce the heat to low.
-Cook for 10 minutes, then remove from heat and fluff with a fork.
+- In a separate small pot, bring 2 cups of water or broth and a pinch of salt to a boil.
+Stir in the buckwheat kasha, cover, and reduce the heat to low.
+Cook for 10 minutes, then take it off the heat and fluff with a fork.

-- While the buckwheat is cooking, dice the onions, bell pepper, and celery.
+- While the kasha cooks, dice the onions, bell pepper, and celery.
 Heat oil in a large skillet over medium heat.